Universal Spin Models are Universal Approximators in Machine Learning

-where $(p\ast p')(x)=\frac{1}{N}p(x)p'(x)$ denotes the pointwise, normalized product of probability distributions with normalization constant $N$.
 Thus, the difference between the DBN and DBM output is the factor $p_{V_1}[R_0]$, namely the top-level marginal of $R_0$, appearing in the latter.
 In \cite{Mo15} this factor is termed backwards signal of $R_0$, as it distinguishes the directional information flow of DBNs from the undirected one of DBMs.

-Under certain assumptions, the backwards signal of $R_0$ can be absorbed in a change of couplings of $R_1$, yielding a system $S'=R_0+R_1'$ whose DBN output approximates the DBM output of $S$ \footnote{By changing couplings from $R$ to $R'$ we mean that $R$ and $R'$ are defined on the same interaction hypergraph and thus act on the same spins, but differ in their local energy functions and specifically the parameters that define them.}.
+Under certain assumptions, the backwards signal of $R_0$ can be absorbed in a change of couplings of $R_1$, yielding a system $S'=R_0+R_1'$ whose DBN output approximates the DBM output of $S$.
 More precisely, when the top-level marginal of $R_0$ is \emph{approximately spiked}, i.e.\ up to $\mathcal{O}(e^{-\Delta})$ satisfies